Moody's appoints Francisco Martínez-García as director of Diversity, Equity and Inclusion

 Its data, analytics solutions, and insights help decision makers identify the opportunities and manage the risks of doing business with others.

-“We believe that greater transparency, more informed decisions, and fair access to information open the door to shared progress,” points out the firm.
+“We believe that greater transparency, more informed decisions, and fair access to information open the door to shared progress,” asserts the firm.

 With more than 14,000 employees in more than 40 countries, Moody's combines international presence with local expertise and more than a century of experience in financial markets.